FloweringTre/Tre-Tack-Shop--1.18.2/README.md

 ### *Now featuring crafting recipes!*
 This mod started as just a place for resource artists to stash new textures on; but now it includes fully rendered and designed tack in all types including some new ones!
 It also now includes survival crafting recipes for those items as a 'Tack Set' and also has an uncraftable 'Award Set' so servers can have custom tack items for their server that are uncraftable by players.

-Also include new models of my own design as I make them. -- currently added a cute pumpkin trophy and 'wearable' medals!
+Also include new models of my own design as I make them. -- currently added a cute pumpkin trophy, drill team flags, and 'wearable' medals!

 ### Thank you to our helpers!
 All rendered (appearing on the SWEM horses) 'Rainbow' Tack items are textures made by Moon Flower.
 [Click here to see their links!](https://moon-flower-info.carrd.co )